Skip to content

 Stack Traces

 Stack traces are crucial for understanding where and why errors occur in your application.
 In ewrap, stack traces are automatically captured and enhanced to provide meaningful debugging information while maintaining performance.
+The latest version includes programmatic stack frame inspection through iterators and structured access.

 Understanding Stack Traces